Memory and Rejuvenation in Glassy Systems: Discussion

-To understand these results, we have developed a model whose derivation is given in the supplemental materials.
+To this end, we developed an experimentally-motivated model of our data whose derivation is given in the supplemental (Ref. \cite{supplemental}).
 We consider a growing correlated region of size $\xi_1$ at waiting temperature \Tw{1}, encapsulated by a volume $V_{\ell}=\ell \ell^2_\perp$.
-Here, we take $\ell$ and $\ell_\perp$ as length scales that are parallel and perpendicular to the ac field, and we require that they are large enough to consider different volumes of size $V_{\ell}$ as statistically independent.
+Here, we take $\ell$ and $\ell_\perp$ as length scales that are parallel and perpendicular to the ac field, and require that they are large enough to consider different volumes of size $V_{\ell}$ as statistically independent.
 In equilibrium, and in the absence of a real-space anisotropy, we would expect that these scales are both equal to a static, isotropic correlation length which we assume is always larger than the dynamical correlation length in our experiments.
-For the sake of generality in modeling the (dynamical) experimental data, we assume that $\ell$ and $\ell_\perp$ are different from each other, and we will use the experimental data to determine their time-dependent behavior.

-Generally, the spin glass state evolves according to the dynamical correlation length in Eq. \ref{eq:corr_len}.
-Now, consider a quench to \Tw{2}.
-Because we have cooled to a sufficiently low temperature, such that the sample has fully rejuvenated, the spin glass energy landscape at \Tw{2} does not have the same set of minima as it does at \Tw{1}.
-This means that any new correlations at \Tw{2} grow independently from those at \Tw{1}.
-This is consistent with the probabilistic nature of temperature chaos that has been found numerically \cite{janus:21}.
-From there, we can model this as a single correlated region of volume $V_{\xi_1}$ growing within $V_{\ell}$, only then to have secondary correlated regions of volume $V_{\xi_2}$ growing independently from the first.
+Next, we consider a quench to \Tw{2}.
+Because we have ensured full rejuvenation, the spin glass energy landscape at \Tw{2} does not have the same set of minima as it does at \Tw{1}.
+We model this as a single correlated region of volume $V_{\xi_1}$ growing within $V_{\ell}$, with secondary correlated regions of volume $V_{\xi_2}$ growing independently from the first.
 Thus, upon quenching to \Tw{2}, the new regions can appear anywhere within $V_\ell$ with an assumed uniform probability.
-If any new growth at \Tw{2} coincides with the original correlated region during the waiting time \tw{2}, then we assume this reduces the memory upon returning to \Tw{1}.
+If any new growth at \Tw{2} coincides with the original correlated region during the waiting time \tw{2}, we assume memory is reduced upon returning to \Tw{1}.